 No more than 2 or 3 should speak in tongues, 14:27a

 Only two or three should prophesy in one service, 14:29

 The first person should allow the second person to prophesy before making his prophecy, 14:30-31

 Women are not to speak in church services, 14:34-35

 Chapter 14 sets forth drastic restrictions, prohibitions, and regulations on the gifts of prophecy and tongues.
 There were no regulations for the gift of tongues in the 25 years from Pentecost to the writing of First Corinthians.

 How is it then, brethren?

 Paul now draws an implication from what he said in the previous section about spiritual maturity and the purpose of tongues.
-If the church operates on bedlam, then there are some implications on non-Christians and Christians alike.
+If the church operates on bedlam, then there are some implications for non-Christians and Christians alike.
 Paul now turns to proper decorum in public worship.